“A son can bear with equanimity the loss of his father, but the loss of his inheritance may drive him to despair.”

 - It’s your money.
 There is absolutely nothing wrong with wanting to bequeath a lasting gift to your children.
 I think that it’s a pretty common parental desire, if not instinct, to want to take care of the kids for as long as possible and leave them with something when you’re not around.
 Still, as long as you’re around, it’s your money, not theirs, and if they don’t expect anything, then they’ll be that much happier if there is something to leave behind…if that’s your plan.

 - They need to go out and work.
-The average life expectancy in the United States is about 78 years old; adjust for childhood mortality, and it’s closer to 80.
+The average life expectancy in the United States is about 78 years old; adjusts for childhood mortality, and it’s closer to 80.
 The average age of a first-time mother is about 25 years old.
 That means that if the average first child enters the workforce at age 22 with a shiny new bachelor’s degree, he’s going to have to work an average of 33 more years before getting that inheritance.
 That’s a long, long time to wait while living on ramen cakes.
 Chances are that the inheritance won’t cover the accumulated debt, even if he can find a loan shark gullible enough to lend him money for that long.
 So, waiting on the inheritance is not a good financial planning strategy.

 - Gifting is a very viable option.
 There are multiple benefits to gifting while you’re still alive.
 First, you get the money out of your estate, reducing potential estate tax liabilities.
 Second, you get to enjoy their enjoyment of the gift while you’re still alive.
 Third, you get to potentially influence what is done with the gifted money.
 If you try to influence the behavior through the inheritance, you’ll have to establish a trust, which isn’t always economical or through conditions precedent or subsequent in a will.